Skip to content

 If the target already exists, but is "behind" the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?

 Yes.
-Run chezmoi add will update the source state with the target.
+Running chezmoi add will update the source state with the target.
 To see diffs of what would change, without actually changing anything, use chezmoi diff.

 Once I've made a change to the source directory, how do I commit it?